christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

   \label{fig:cap}
 \end{figure}

+\todo{Work finished to this point.}

-In this chapter, the three properties of the CAP theorem were already presented.
+In this chapter, the three properties of the CAP theorem have already been presented.
 We summarize them here in the context of this theorem:

 - **(Strong) Consistency**: The system satisfies linearizability, thus all clients see the same data at the same time.
 - **Availability**: The system operates even in case of node failures (is fault-tolerant), so read and write requests always receive a response.
 - **Partition Tolerance**: The system continues to work even under arbitrary network partitioning.
+This is a mandatory requirement in distributed systems.

 The theorem states that only two of those properties can apply at the same time.
 This results in the following classes:

-- **CA**: A network problem might render the system unavailable. ... single-node systems like RDBMS...
-But in distributed systems, this is naturally not the case...
+- **CA**: A network problem might render the system unavailable.
+Not suitable for any distributed system.
+Traditional RDBMS fall under this class.
 - **CP**: Strong consistency is guarenteed even in the case of network partitions, but some data may become unavailable.
 - **AP**: The system is available even in the case of network partitions, but potentially returning inconsistent data.

-Traditional, non-distributed relational database management systems (RDBMS) support both consistency and availability (as there is either one single node available or none), while they do not support partition tolerance, which is mandatory for distributed databases.
-\todo{Source for RDBMS, clustering etc}
+This classes reduce the trade-off between availability and consistency to strict binary terms, when in fact, as the various consistency models show, the trade-off is gradual in nature.

-In general, partition tolerance should always be guaranteed in distributed systems (as described above in the [Types of Possible Faults](#sec:possible-faults)).
+In general, partition tolerance should always be guaranteed in distributed systems (as described in section [@sec:possible-faults]).
 Therefore, the trade-off is to be made between consistency and availability in the case of a network partition.
 Eric Brewer revisited his thoughts on the theorem, stating that trade-offs are possible for all three dimensions of the theorem: by explicitly handling partitions, both consistency and availability can be optimized [@brewer2012cap].
+This gives credit to the gradual nature of the trade-off in consistency models.

 The theorem is often interpreted as a proof that eventually consistent databases have better availability properties than strongly consistent databases.
 There is sound critic that in practice this is only true under certain circumstances: the reasoning for consistency trade-offs in practical systems should be made more carefully and strong consistency can be reached in more real-world applications then the CAP theorem would allow [@kleppmann2015critique].
 In the next two subsections, we present two critics or extensions to the CAP theorem.